Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Ray-Tracing-Path-Tracing.md

 - [How light refracts in transmissive objects](#refraction-models)
 - [Subsurface scattering](#subsurface-scattering)

 This is because path tracing in HDRP implements more precise light transport simulations than rasterization.
-To do this, path tracing computes all lighting effects and how light interacts with Materials at the same time.This means path tracing makes the Material appear darker than in a rasterized scene.
+To do this, path tracing computes all lighting effects and how light interacts with Materials at the same time.
+This changes the appearance of Materials in path-traced scenes.
+For example, in the images below, the Material appears darker.

 The images below display the difference between transparent, double-sided materials in a rasterized and a path-traced scene: